yt-project/yt_astro_analysis/doc/source/halo_analysis.rst

 Halo Analysis
 =============

-This section covers halo finding, performing extra analysis on halos, and the halo mass function calculator.
+This section covers finding and analyzing halos using the :class:`~yt_astro_analysis.halo_analysis.halo_catalog.halo_catalog.HaloCatalog`.
 If you already have halo catalogs and simply want to load them into yt, see :ref:`halo-catalog-data`.

 .. toctree::
    :maxdepth: 2

    halo_catalogs
-   halo_transition
    halo_merger_tree